-Each route is surveyed by a volunteer 3 times a year, in the late winter, spring, and summer.
-The route has 10 stops located near a wetland, pond, stream or other water feature.
-Each stop is monitored for 5 minutes and all calls heard are recorded according to a calling index.
-Data is then entered online.
+Each route was surveyed by a verified volunteer three times a year, in the late winter, spring, and summer.
+The route has 10 stops located near a wetland, pond, stream, or other water feature.
+Each stop was monitored for five minutes and all calls heard were recorded according to a calling index.
+Data was then entered online.

 WHY IS MAMP NEEDED?